15E601/RDFBones-O/docs/index.rst

    As ‘regional part of’ (fma:regional_part_of) is a transitive property, OWL modelling prohibits restrictions on cardinality.

 .. |[fig:FMA_subset_immaterial_entities]Classes in the RDFBones subset of the FMA representing immaterial entities compared to classes in the OBI subset.
 Black lines indicate similar classes that are not necessarily exchangeable but whose definitions overlap considerably.
-Classes that do not appear in RDFBones are greyed out.| image:: ../gfx/RDFBones-FMA_Subset-CentralClasses-Immaterial%20Entities.pdf
+Classes that do not appear in RDFBones are greyed out.| image:: ../gfx/RDFBones-FMA_Subset-CentralClasses-Immaterial Entities.pdf
    :width: 100.0%

- /guides/tools
- /guides/platform
- /guides/commercial